Safeguarding

 If you have any concerns about harm to a child, young person or an at-risk adult you should report your concerns to your local authority safeguarding team, the NSPCC or to the police.

-If you report a concern to the IDTA we will record the report and notify our Safeguarding Consultant, and Designated Safeguarding Lead (as appropriate).
+If you report a concern to the IDTA we will record the report and notify our Designated Safeguarding Lead (as appropriate).

 The IDTA will make thorough enquiry into all allegations of harm and abuse raised to us and as necessary will refer to the Local Authority Designated Officer or the police to undertake investigation.